Fred E. Rozelle Sportsmanship Program

 · the number and type of exceptional sportsmanship reports; and the source of the nomination.

 How does a school get nominated and when is the deadline for nominations?
 Nomination forms are available online for member schools and/or member officials associations to submit.
-The link to the nomination page will be sent to member school athletic directors from the FHSAA three (3) times per year (October, January and February).
 Nominations must be received by March 25th of each year, or the next subsequent business day if March 25th occurs on a weekend.
-The name of the FHSAA Representative or association officer submitting the nomination form must have included their name and their title for the form to be accepted.
+The person submitting the nomination form must have included their name and their title for the form to be accepted.
 An Official’s Association must also include their name and the Association they are affiliated with for the form to be accepted.

 » A school cannot nominate itself